-The Youth Progression system ensures that players under the age of 11 are using the appropriate ball, racquet, and court size for their level of play.
-Within this system, players will have the opportunity to experience appropriate levels of competition at each stage of the USTA/Midwest Junior Tennis Pathway.
+The USTA Midwest Youth Progression system ensures that players under the age of 11 are using the appropriate ball, racquet, and court size for their level of play.
+Within this system, kids who want to play tennis will have the opportunity to experience appropriate levels of competition at each stage of the USTA/Midwest Junior Tennis Pathway.
 The rules and regulations put in place will allow players to progress through the different stages at a pace most suitable to the player based on his or her competency, age, participation in competitive play, and results in competition.
 The minimum age for Youth Progression is 7 years old.

 Stages of Youth Progression